firesharkstudios/butterfly-server/README.md

 - Does **not** depend on ASP.NET
 - Does **not** use polling for real-time updates

-An article creating a simple real-time chat app with [Vue.js](https://vuejs.org/) can be found [here](https://medium.com/@kent_19698/build-a-real-time-chat-app-from-scratch-using-vue-js-and-c-in-5-minutes-599387bdccbb).

 ![Star Us](https://raw.githubusercontent.com/firesharkstudios/butterfly-server/master/img/yellow-star-16x16.png) Please star this project if you find it interesting

 # Examples